orger-lab/megabouts/docs/source/index.rst

 Publication:
 ------------
-The details for the underlying mathematics and methods can be found in our publication:
+The details for the method can be found in
 `our paper on bioRxiv <https://www.biorxiv.org/content/10.1101/2024.09.14.613078v1>`_:

    **Jouary, A et al.**